gcanti/io-ts/README.md

 **Note**.
 This combinator is deprecated, use `exact` instead.

-You can make a runtime type strict (which means that only the given properties are allowed) using the `strict` combinator
+You can make a codec strict (which means that only the given properties are allowed) using the `strict` combinator

 ```ts
 const Person = t.type({